Signed in as:

 Introduction:

 Fluoroquinolones are a group of antibiotics that were widely prescribed to treat a variety of bacterial infections.
-While the intended target is bacteria, the Fluoroquinolines were also known to interact with human genomic system by conjugating with Deoxyribonucleic acid (DNA).
+While the intended target is bacteria, the fluoroquinolines were also known to interact with human genomic system by conjugating with Deoxyribonucleic acid (DNA).
 There were also numerous aberrations caused at various body tissue levels.
 Given the crucial role of DNA in human body function, any damage to it has serious health consequences.
-The objective of the present analysis of the patient's blood is to see if any conjugates (Adducts) are formed between Levofloxacin and DNA.
+The objective of the present analysis of the patient's blood is to see if any conjugates (adducts) are formed between Levofloxacin and DNA.
 The data presented here is limited to one patient and is subject to confirmation by a more elaborate investigation.

 Materials and Methods: